 On average, every Dutch person makes a trip by bicycle 5.6 times per week.
 This works out as an average across the whole population of 2.5 km cycled every day.
 That's the highest figure for any population in the world.
 If we assume that people cycle every day of their lives to the age of 80, and that they cycle that 2.5 km every day of their life, they will ride a bike for a total of 73000 km during their lifetime.
 Divide it into 6.5 million and you find a figure that a typical Dutch cyclist can expect a "head/brain injury" once every 90 lifetimes.

 Note that it doesn't say how serious the injuries have to be in order to be included.
 However, it does give total numbers of head/brain injuries per year as 550 + 1600 = 2150 which is more than ten times the total deaths of cyclists per year from all types of injuries.
 For the sake of making the maths easy, let's lazily (and very inaccurately) assume that every death when cycling is due to a head injury.
 We then find that the risk of death due to head or brain injury when cycling is actually around once per 900 lifetimes.

 Also, note that the article points out that cycle helmets can only reduce the rate of deaths due to head injuries by 29%.
 So, if a helmet is worn by that typical Dutch cyclist, it will save his/her life every 3100 lifetimes or so.

-Death occurs once in every lifetime.
-Other causes of death are 3100 times so significant, even here where there is more cycling than in any other country, and even when we deliberately make the inaccurate assumption that cyclists never die of any type of injury - and this is in a country where 93% of the population rides a bike at least once a week.
+Death occurs once in every lifetime. i.e. Other causes of death are more than 3100 times so significant as deaths due to cycling without a helmet and that applies even in this country where there is more cycling than in any other.
+It applies even if for the sake of simplifying the calculation we make the horribly inaccurate assumption that cyclists never die of any type of injury.
+This in a country where 93% of the population rides a bike at least once a week.

 A contrast with another cause of death: